vuvandinh123/vira-cli/README.md

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━
 Type 'exit' or 'quit' to exit.
 Type 'fix' to fix last error.
-Type 'explain' to explain last command.
+Type 'run <command>' to run a command.
+Type 'history' to show recent commands.
 💡 Use ↑↓ arrows to browse history, Ctrl+R to search

 You: list all files